Have a question?

 7. Search Engine Optimisation (SEO)

 A key part of any B2B marketing strategy is ranking well on Google for the problems your customers are searching for.
 To be able to do this, your need to have SEO baked into your website’s design.
+You don’t have to work with a B2B SEO agency to get great results, there’s a lot you can do by yourself to begin with.

-In-depth keyword research should be undertaken to help influence the structure of the site and the types of pages you need to include.
+For example, in-depth keyword research should be undertaken to help influence the structure of the site and the types of pages you need to include.

 As well, because content plays a big part on a B2B website, you need to have a blog or a resources section that is correctly categorised and can be easily crawled by Google.